Skip to main content

 Most 2D pipelines blur things in raster: sample neighboring pixels, weight them, sum.
 That's an expensive operation, and quality degrades at small radii.

 Redraw blurs analytically.
-The feathering pass modulates the alpha coverage we apply to a shape.
+The feathering step modulates the alpha coverage applied to a shape, computed per pixel from the shape's signed distance: no offscreen layers, no sampling, O(1) per pixel.
 That's what makes a few effects raster pipelines reach to post-process for practical at interactive frame rates: motion blur from a velocity vector, backdrop filters that compose, glow that scales without artifacting.

-A feather is a curve that represent the shape of the falloff (gaussian or linear) combined with a mode (where the falloff is applied around the edge).
+A feather is a falloff curve (gaussian or linear) combined with a mode (where the falloff is applied around the edge).

 enum FeatherCurve {